 Train and Hotel Accommodations

-Leopard: Leopard compartments offer two single berths or one double bed.
+Leopard: Leopard compartments on the African Explorer offer two single berths or one double bed.
 Cabins include a small sitting area in addition to a small safe, towels, a compact wardrobe, hair drier and toiletries.
 Cabins include a private shower and toilet, individually adjustable air conditioning and 220/230 volt sockets.
 Leopard compartments are located closer to the restaurant cars.
 The train features five Leopard category cars with three suites in each.